itisopen/.github/CODE_OF_CONDUCT.md

 ## Message Retention

-Because this is a free slack team, online scrollback is restricted, but Slack (the company) retains a complete log of all channels and direct messages back to the inception of the SweetOps Slack team.
+Because this is a free slack team, online scrollback is restricted, but Slack (the company) retains a complete log of all channels and direct messages back to the inception of the ITisOpen Slack team.

 Slack is a U.S. company and therefore subject to subpoenas from U.S. courts.
 Our logs may be subject to subpoena and could become public as part of legal proceedings.

 ## Reporting Guidelines

-Please let us know if you encounter any unacceptable behavior by sending us an email at [abuse@cloudposse.com](mailto:abuse@cloudposse.com).
+Please let us know if you encounter any unacceptable behavior by sending us an email at [abuse@itisopen.net](mailto:abuse@itisopen.net).
 We would appreciate it if you would include any screenshots that provide a full context of whatever transpired.
 We might not be able to see what you see, especially if what was sent was in a private direct message.

 ## Moderation